 “When wonderful young talents gather to express their ideas and ideals, it usually nets lasting friendships, treasured memories, and strengthened artistic determination.” – Van Cliburn

-The Cliburn invites talented pianists to apply for the Second Cliburn International Junior Piano Competition and Festival, for pianists age 13 to 17, taking place May 31–June 8, 2019, in Dallas, Texas.
+The Second Cliburn International Junior Piano Competition and Festival, for pianists age 13 to 17, will take place May 31–June 8, 2019, in Dallas, Texas.
 The Preliminary through Semifinal Rounds and festival events will take place on the campus of SMU, where participants will also reside.
 The Final Round will be held at the Morton H. Meyerson Symphony Center, where the three finalists will perform full concertos with the Dallas Symphony Orchestra.

 Alessio Bax, remarkable pianist, winner of both the Leeds and Hamamatsu International Piano Competitions, and SMU artist-in-residence, will serve as jury chairman.

-For questions about the application process or requirements, please contact Melinda Willmann at firstname.lastname@example.org or by phone at +1.817.738.6536.
+For questions about the application process or requirements, please contact Michael Bellinson at firstname.lastname@example.org or by phone at +1.817.738.6536.

 - The Second Cliburn International Junior Piano Competition and Festival (hereinafter “Competition”) will be held on the campus of SMU in Dallas, Texas from May 31 to June 8, 2019.